ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

     You can monitor the progress of the validation process by clicking **View logs**.
     {: tip}

+## Manage compliance
+{: #vsimage-controls}
+{: step}

+Controls are safeguards that are used to meet security and compliance requirements.
+Only controls that are supported by Security and Compliance Center, formatted correctly, and validated by Code Risk Analysis and Security and Compliance Center scans appear in the catalog.
+For more information, see [Formatting controls in your readme file](/docs/sell?topic=sell-sell-format-controls).

+### Manage compliance controls
+{: #vsimage-add-controls}

+You can review the controls that were added from your readme file and add additional controls.

+1. Click **Add controls**.
+1. Choose a profile.
+1. Select the controls that you want to add to your version.
+1. Click **Add** > **Next**.

+### Run Code Risk Analyzer scan
+{: #vsimage-cra-scan}

+Scan your source code with Code Risk Analyzer to identify any security vulnerabilities that you need to assess.

+1. Click **Run scan**.
+2. Wait for the scan to finish.
+3. Click **Next**.

+### Add Security and Compliance Center scan
+{: #vsimage-scc-scan}

+Add the scans that you previously ran in the Security and Compliance Center.
+Security and Compliance Center determine adherence to regulatory controls.
+For more information, see [Scheduling a scan](/docs/security-compliance?topic=security-compliance-schedule-scan).

+1. Select the profile that you scanned.
+1. Select the Security and Compliance Center scan.
+1. Click **Apply scan**.
+1. Click **Next**.

+## Review requirements
+{: #vsimage-review-reqs}

+You must complete validation and any other requirements to publish your virtual server image.

 ## Next steps
 {: #vsimage-onboard-next}